tmacro/sasquatch/GRAMMAR.md

 	# List a bucket and HEAD each object
 	ls:mybucket | head

-	# Copy only media files from one bucket to another
+	# Copy only mp4 files from one bucket to another
 	ls:mymedia | gr:.*\.mp4$ | cp:mymp4s

 	# Count the number of object successfully replicated